MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

 4. For each google.com request:

    - Intercept the request.
-   - Add the HTTP header `X-GoogApps-Allowed-Domains`, followed by a comma-separated list with the allowed domain names.
+   - Add the HTTP header `X-GoogApps-Allowed-Domains:`, followed by a comma-separated list with the allowed domain names.

       > [!IMPORTANT]
       > Make sure the list includes the domain you registered with Google Workspace and any secondary domains you added.